By R.Davies, PhD・Bodyweight

 This doesn’t mean you should avoid cardio.
 In fact, it offers several health benefits and can actually help lose fat.
 However, it is not a substitute for resistance training.
 But if you want to maximise body recomposition (and general health), you should probably be doing both.

-Beyond directly building the muscle component of body recomposition, resistance training offers several indirect benefits that support fat loss.
+Beyond directly building muscle, resistance training offers several indirect benefits that support fat loss.
 Whilst these aren’t going to be the primary drivers of fat loss, they will certainly help.

-First, muscle tissue is metabolically active, so increasing muscle mass does contribute to a higher resting metabolic rate, meaning you burn more calories throughout the day.
-Over a year, five extra kilograms of muscle will use the energy equivalent of about 2-3 kg of fat tissue.
+First, muscle is metabolically active, so increasing muscle mass does contribute to a higher resting metabolic rate, meaning you burn more calories throughout the day.
+Over a year, five extra kilograms of muscle will use the energy equivalent of about 2-3 kg of fat.

 Second, resistance training itself burns energy, both during the workout and even for a few days after exercise.
 The more training you do, the more energy you’ll expend.
 This can accumulate over time and meaningfully increase your energy expenditure.

 Finally, the muscle itself can influence your metabolism.
 Trained muscle becomes more efficient at utilising fat as a fuel source, particularly at rest and during lower-intensity activities.
-This “metabolic adaptation” may help/support the fat-loss side of body recomposition.
+This may help fat-loss pursuits.

 Any form of resistance that creates (sufficient) mechanical tension can stimulate muscle growth.
 Body weight exercises are effective, particularly for beginners, as long as they're challenging enough.
 As you get stronger, you'll need to find ways to increase the difficulty.